USB drives are convenient, but you can’t use one with your phone. Well, unless you have an Android phone and know what USB OTG is.

 Check If Your Android Supports USB OTG

-The easiest and most reliable way to check if your phone or tablet supports USB OTG is to check the box it came in or the manufacturer’s website.
-You’ll see a logo like the one above, or you will see it listed in the specifications.
+The easiest way to check if your phone or tablet supports USB OTG is to look at the box it came in, or the manufacturer’s website.
+You’ll see a logo like the one above, or USB OTG listed in the specifications.

 What You Need to Use USB OTG

-Your Android device has a standard micro-USB port.
+Your Android device has a standard micro-USB or USB-C port (our guide to USB cables).
 However, most USB devices require a full-size USB port.
-How do you resolve that?
-With a micro-USB-to-USB dongle, of course.
+You can resolve that with a converter/adapter.

-Once you’re ready with USB OTG for your Android, a world of opportunities opens up.
+Once you’re ready with USB OTG for your Android device, a world of opportunities opens up.
 Here are some of the most popular uses.

 1. Connect Flash Drives and External Hard Drives

-Obviously, external storage is at the top of this list.
-Just plug it in and you’ll be ready to go.
-USB drives are the easiest to connect, while external hard drives may or may not work.
-Portable hard drives that draw power from the Android won’t always work, but external drives with their own power source work just fine.
+Flash drives are the easiest to connect; external hard drives may or may not work.
+Portable hard drives that draw power from the phone won’t always work, but external drives with their own power source should work just fine.

-You’ll need these drives to be in FAT32 format, as NTFS doesn’t work perfectly every time.
-To quickly mount and unmount flash drives, download StickMount from the Play Store.
-For more queries, Christian has a full guide on how to get extra storage on Android from flash drives.
+You’ll need these drives to be in FAT32 format, as NTFS doesn’t work properly with Android.
+For more, we have a full guide on how to get extra storage on Android from flash drives.

 2. Play With Video Game Controllers

-The Xbox 360 Controller works fantastically with Android devices with USB OTG.
-It’s literally as simple as plug-and-play to start gaming with a controller.
-Of course, you will need to be playing games that are made to be used with a controller.
+Android Pie and newer natively support the Xbox One controller.
+But the older Xbox 360 controller also works with Android devices via USB OTG.
+It’s as simple as plug-and-play to start gaming with a controller.
+Of course, you need to play games that compatible with a controller.

-Android’s open nature makes it easy to connect just about anything to it.
+Android’s open nature makes it easy to connect just about anything.
 If you want to use your tablet as a laptop, a keyboard and mouse is integral to the experience.
 You’ll be happy to know that Android works well with most wireless and wired keyboards and mice.

-I would recommend getting a wireless keyboard and mouse set with a unified receiver, since you will only have one USB connection — I haven’t seen a functional USB hub working over USB OTG.
-But make sure you stick with the standard stuff.
+We recommend getting a wireless keyboard and mouse set with a unified receiver, since you only have one available USB connection.
+I haven’t seen a functional USB hub working over USB OTG.

-For example, you should buy a standard plug-and-play wireless set that is compatible with all platforms.
-However, make sure you don’t buy something that requires accompanying software, like the Logitech T400, which requires SetPoint custom software.
+You should buy a standard plug-and-play wireless set that is compatible with all platforms.
+However, make sure you don’t buy something that requires accompanying software, like some Logitech devices that require the SetPoint software.

-As noted in our detailed guide to connecting a USB keyboard to Android devices, it defaults to QWERTY so you’ll need a special keyboard app for other layouts, like Colemak or DVORAK.
+As noted in our detailed guide to connecting a USB keyboard to Android devices, the OS defaults to QWERTY.
+You’ll need a special keyboard app for other layouts, like Colemak or DVORAK.

 4. Print Directly From a Printer

-Much like keyboards, printers with a standard plug-and-play USB work darn well with Android devices, so you can start printing without requiring a wireless connection and without transferring anything to a PC first.
+Much like keyboards, printers with a standard plug-and-play USB work well with Android devices.
+These let you start printing without requiring a wireless connection or having to transfer anything to a PC first.

 5. Control Your DSLR Camera

 Photographers will love this one.
-Your Android device can be wired up to your DSLR camera and turned into a giant livescreen, complete with the ability to capture, focus, control shutter speed, and much more.
+You can wire your Android device up to your DSLR camera and turn it into a giant live screen, complete with the ability to capture, focus, control shutter speed, and much more.
 It’s one of the most creative uses of an Android tablet.